🌿 FREE SHIPPING pby ATM from 49PLN

 Endocannabinoid deficiencies

-So, as you can imagine, keeping the ECS system in good shape is extremely important, not only for our physical health, but also for our mental health.
-Scientists suggest that cannabinoid deficiencies may be partially responsible for many diseases, especially those that respond well to the effects of cannabis in the treatment .
-A poorly functioning endocannabinoid system can lead to depression, arthritis, fibromyalgia, and Crohn's disease.
-The cannabinoids found in hemp are almost identical to the endocannabinoids produced by our body .
+So as you can imagine, keeping the ECS in good shape is extremely important, not only for our physical health, but also for our mental health.
+Researchers suggest that cannabinoid deficiencies may be partly responsible for a number of conditions, especially those in the process of treatments respond well to cannabis.
+A poorly functioning endocannabinoid system can lead to depression, arthritis, fibromyalgia, or Crohn's disease.
+Cannabinoids found in cannabis are almost twinned with endocannabinoids produced by our body.
 To distinguish them, they are called phytocannabinoids.
 When phytocannabinoids enter the human body, they begin to mimic endocannabinoids and interact with CB1 and CB2 receptors or other parts of the ECS.

 Cannabinoid interactions

-There are over 140 known types of cannabinoids, and they all differ from each other to a greater or lesser degree.
-Some of them occur naturally in the plant, others are found, for example, in burnt hemp resin.
-The way they are produced often involves a chain of chemical changes that occur between cannabinoids.
+There are more than 140 known types of cannabinoids, and they all vary to a greater or lesser extent.
+Some of them occur naturally in the plant, while others are found, for example, in burnt hemp resin.
+The way they are produced often involves a chain of chemical transformations between cannabinoids.
 This means that some cannabinoids are transformed by the plant itself or human intervention into others.
-This is how, for example, THC is created: in the hemp plant it starts as CBGA, the plant transforms into THCA, and then a person heats the substance while smoking, turning it into THC.
+This is how THC is produced, for example: in the cannabis plant it starts out as CBGA, the plant transforms into THCA, and then a human heats the substance while smoking, turning it into THC.

-If you see cannabinoids with similar names, they are most likely part of the same chain.
-Changes in the chemical structure may be small, but they can significantly affect the medicinal effects of a given substance.
-As cannabinoids transform from one form to another, their level or type of psychoactivity and specific therapeutic effects may change.
+If you notice cannabinoids with similar names, it means that they are most likely part of the same chain of transformations.
+The changes in chemical structure may be minor, but they can significantly affect a substance's therapeutic effects.
+As cannabinoids transform from one form to another, their level or type of psychoactivity and specific therapeutic effects can change.
 Different cannabinoids activate the endocannabinoid system in different ways.

-To further complicate the situation, it should be mentioned that the effects of cannabinoids can be influenced by other cannabinoids, but also by terpenes and flavonoids present in the cannabis consumed.
-This therapeutic synergy is known as the "entourage effect" and is confirmation that the active chemicals found in cannabis work together to create effects that could not be produced by just one of them.
+To make things a little more complicated, it should be mentioned that the effects of cannabinoids can be influenced by other cannabinoids, but also by terpenes and flavonoids present in the cannabis consumed.
+This therapeutic synergy is known as the "entourage effect," and is confirmation that the active chemicals found in cannabis work together to create an effect that could not be produced by just one of them.

-The entourage effect is best visualized using THC and CBD .
-Growers have long known about CBD's ability to influence high cannabis production , but only recently have scientists been able to measure specific effects.
-Most research suggests that consuming THC and CBD together can help reduce or completely eliminate the side effects caused by taking THC, such as memory impairment or anxiety.
+The effects of the dawn effect are best illustrated with THC and CBD.
+Growers have long known about the ability of CBD to influence high hemp production, but only recently have scientists been able to measure specific effects.
+Most studies suggest that the simultaneous consumption of THC and CBD can help reduce or completely eliminate the side effects caused by taking THC, such as memory disorders or feelings of anxiety.

-If the theory is true, and the available sources and state of research indicate that it is, then we have an endless source of possibilities.
-Given the number of different cannabinoids produced by specific cannabis strains, the number of potential combinations is impossible to estimate.
-Each hemp strain is a unique mixture of active substances that may have surprising effects on the human body.
-The entourage effect is still under research, but currently available studies can help you decide which cannabinoid blend will be best for you.
+If the theory is true, and available sources and the state of research indicate that it is, we are dealing with an endless source of possibilities.
+Given the number of different cannabinoids produced by specific strains of cannabis, the number of potential combinations is impossible to estimate.
+Each cannabis strain is a unique blend of active substances that can exhibit surprising effects on the human body.
+The entourage effect is still under research, but currently available studies can help you decide which blend of cannabinoids will work best for you.

 Cannabinoid acids

-When a cannabis plant produces cannabinoids, it is actually producing an "acidic form" of them.
-For example, THC in cannabis is produced as THCA and is converted to THC only once - when a person heats the substance to consume it.
-Interestingly, cannabinoid acids, although considered inactive, actually offer enormous therapeutic potential.
-The acids are absorbed by the body but do not appear to enter the brain, which is why they were probably initially written off as therapeutic cannabinoids.
-All cannabinoids produced in the cannabis plant are cannabinoid acids - they come from the cannabinoid CBGA.
-There are very few “activated” substances in cannabis flower, as is the case with THCA, which is decarboxylated after smoking.
+When a cannabis plant produces cannabinoids, it actually produces their "acidic form."
+For example, the THC in cannabis is produced as THCA and only transforms into THC once - when a person heats the substance for consumption.
+It is interesting to note that cannabinoid acids, despite being considered inactive, actually offer great therapeutic potential.
+The acids are absorbed by the body, but do not appear to enter the brain, which is probably why they were originally prescribed as therapeutic cannabinoids.
+All the cannabinoids produced in the hemp plant are cannabinoid acids - they are derived from the cannabinoid CBGA.
+There are very few "activated" substances in cannabis flowers, as in the case of THCA, which gets decarboxylated after smoking.

 Types of cannabinoids

-We currently know that there are about 144 different cannabinoids in hemp, but we can assume that we still haven't discovered all of them.
-Although each of them has slightly different properties and creates different combinations, it is worth mentioning that there are a few cannabinoids that are particularly common:
+Currently, we know that there are about 144 different cannabinoids in cannabis, at the same time we can assume that we still haven't discovered all of them yet.
+Although each exhibits slightly different properties and forms different combinations, it is worth mentioning that there are a few cannabinoids that are particularly widespread:

 • THC